-The Solihull Cycling Strategy and LCWIP acknowledge the need for cycling and walking as transport modes to be safe and attractive options for all journey purposes.
+The Solihull Cycling and Walking Strategy and LCWIP acknowledge the need for cycling and walking as transport modes to be safe and attractive options for all journey purposes.
 It is imperative that both forms of active travel have a more positive public perception as modes of travel if we're to achieve a mode shift from the car.
+The Strategy supports the refresh of the West Midlands Transport Strategy, particularly on supporting places and communities through more healthy and active travel behaviours.